 This compromise proposal was submitted to the CCWG-Accountability on 24 November 2015.
 After thorough discussion, while some stakeholders expressed their willingness to accept the proposal as a compromise, significant objections remained.
 The co-Chairs assessed that the level of support was insufficient to call rough consensus on this proposal.

 When discussing the way forward within the CCWG-Accountability on 26 November 2015, the group took stock of the past discussions and noted the statement by Larry Strickling of NTIA from 25 November about Stress Test 18.
-A final proposal was introduced jointly by Denmark and Keith Drazek (ICG Liaison).
+A proposal was introduced jointly by Denmark and Keith Drazek (ICG Liaison).

 After being unable to reach consensus on the two-thirds proposal, in January 2016 the CCWG-Accountability relaunched the discussions to identify a consensus position for Recommendation #11.
 In early February, the CCWG-Accountability concluded that the consensus position should include the clarifications made to the version of Recommendation #11 in the Third Draft Proposal (no new obligations, rationale and conformity with ICANN Bylaws) and change the 2/3 threshold to 60%.
 Additionally, as part of the compromise, an exception was added in Recommendations #1 and #2 that the GAC, should it decide to be a Decisional Participant in the Empowered Community, would not be able to participate as a decision-maker in the Empowered Community’s exercise of a Community Power to challenge the ICANN Board’s implementation of GAC consensus advice; however, the GAC would be able to participate in an advisory capacity in all other aspects of the escalation process.